giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 - Awesome, I spent less time rereading the note for trimming down the details.
 When writing it by myself, I understood the text better as naturally, you're gonna read it slowly.
 Then I can also spent time cutting down unnecessary details to reduce the words.

-Plan:
-Make a default tutorial page when they first opened my vault.
-Like letting the newcomers know how to use the hyperlinks.
-Basically freeing the amount of text to be read in readme.md

 Learn some stats and AI and ML
 Math, stats, algo, data structures, architecture